 Private Buses – The Sydney Skinny will be providing private mini buses from 8am to 2pm with a return service from Mosman Junction (from the corner of Middle Head Road and Muston St) to Middle Head Sydney Harbour National Park.
 The buses will be stopping at all bus stops along Middle Head Road and will have a Sydney Skinny sign and are free for everyone to use.
 Please note: the buses will not stop between Taronga Zoo Wharf and Mosman Junction.

-By Ferry – The ferries commence from Circular Quay, platform 2 at 9am arriving at Taronga Zoo Wharf from 9:12am, Sydney Skinny busses will be on rotation between the Taronga Zoo Wharf, Mosman Junction and Middle Head till 2pm.
+By Ferry – The ferries commence from Circular Quay, platform 2 at 9am arriving at Taronga Zoo Wharf from 9:12am, Sydney Skinny buses will be on rotation between the Taronga Zoo Wharf, Mosman Junction and Middle Head till 2pm.
 This ferry route is known as the F2 route see Transport NSW for more information

 Transport App - Try ‘Trip View Sydney’ app for all public transport options.